Siding Replacement Costs in Lancaster PA

 Part of the Joyland DNA is to be Quick in our response times and Clear in our communication.
 We know that nobody wants to wait for weeks to get a quote.
 And nobody wants to badger their contractor to get the information they need for decisions.
 So our staff focuses on being available and ready to help, from the first call to the last nail.

-It's common for our customers to have solicited prices from 3 or more other companies before selecting one to do the roof.
+It's common for our customers to have solicited prices from 3 or more other companies before selecting one to replace their siding.
 We often hear that we're not the cheapest out of 3 or 4 quotes, and usually not the most expensive either.
 Our prices tend to land somewhere in the middle.
-Joyland's focus is to provide the best roof and service a customer can get, while not charging premium prices for it.
+Joyland's focus is to provide the best siding, done right, and excellent service, while not charging premium prices for it.
 We believe that great service and quality work should come as a standard, and not something you pay extra for.

-What Hidden Costs Might I Encounter When I Get My Roof Replaced?
+What Hidden Costs Might I Encounter When I Get My Siding Replaced?

 Great question.
 As homeowners, we want to be well-prepared.
 Nobody likes costly surprises mid-project.
 Here are some of the things we've seen happen which can influence the total cost of the project.